Bouyei people: Culture

 Many Bouyei are agricultural farmers who commonly cultivate crops for consumption or sale like rice, millet, wheat, potatoes, maize, cocoa, tea, silk and many other types of crops.
 The Bouyei have also played a major role as intermediate merchants in the region.
 Due to changing economies, the Bouyei engage in both small-scale and large-scale commercial or business operations.

 Traditional Bouyei handicrafts and batiks are renowned throughout the region.
 The Bouyei celebrate many festivals, both native and those derived from Han culture.
-One native festival is called the Ox King's Day(牛王节) on April 8th, an annual celebration meant to honor oxen and their contribution to agricultural activities.
+One native festival is called the Ox King's Day(牛王节) on April 8, an annual celebration meant to honor oxen and their contribution to agricultural activities.

-June 6th is an important traditional Buyei holiday for ancestral worship.The story behind this tradition exists.According to Bouyei mythology, after Pangu became an expert in rice farming after creating the world, he married the daughter of the Dragon King, and their union gave rise to the Buyei people.
+June 6 is an important traditional Buyei holiday for ancestral worship.
+The story behind this tradition exists.
+According to Bouyei mythology, after Pangu became an expert in rice farming after creating the world, he married the daughter of the Dragon King, and their union gave rise to the Buyei people.

 The daughter of the Dragon King and Pangu had a son named Xinheng (新横).
 When Xinheng disrespected his mother, she returned to heaven and never came down, despite the repeated pleas of her husband and son.
 Pangu was forced to remarry and eventually died on the sixth day of the sixth month of the lunar calendar.

 Xinheng's stepmother treated him badly and almost killed him.
 When Xinheng threatened to destroy her rice harvest, she realized her mistake.
 She made peace with him and they went on to pay their respects to Pangu annually on the sixth day of the sixth month of the lunar calendar.

-There are christian churches among the Bouyei ethnic group in China.
+There are Christian churches among the Bouyei ethnic group in China.
 Most of them are in Guizhou and Yunnan.
 There is Catholic influence.
+Catholicism entered Guizhou in 1714, with missionaries spreading the faith among Bouyei communities and creating a Latin-based Bouyei language script by 1797 and 1800 to aid religious education.
+The introduction of Catholicism also led to anti-Catholic sentiment among the Bouyei community.
+In 1879, the Roman Catholic Diocese of Nanlong was established in Nanlong (now Anlong County).